 Japanese knotweed summer growth, showing the distinctive appearance with smooth, almost lime green spade-shaped leaves, growing alternately along a zigzag, purple-mottled stem © Philip Santo

-On 23 March 2022, the new RICS guidance note Japanese knotweed and residential property comes into effect.
-By complete coincidence, that date is exactly ten years since its predecessor, the information paper Japanese Knotweed and Residential Property, was launched.
+On 23 March, the new RICS Japanese knotweed and residential property professional standard comes into effect.
+By complete coincidence, that date is exactly ten years since its predecessor, the information paper Japanese knotweed and residential property, was launched.

-Eventually, academic research confirmed these reservations and reported three metres as being a more appropriate distance to use for the likely spread beyond visible evidence of an infestation.
+Eventually, academic research confirmed these reservations and reported three metres as being a more appropriate distance to use for the likely spread of an infestation beyond visible evidence.
 In 2019, the House of Commons Science and Technology Committee, describing the seven-metre rule as a 'blunt instrument', called on RICS and residential lenders to introduce a more nuanced and evidence-based assessment process.

-The new guidance directly addresses these concerns by introducing an assessment process, which replaces the crude distance-based measure by reflecting the actual impact of an infestation at a property.
+The new standard directly addresses these concerns by introducing an assessment process that replaces the crude distance-based measure by reflecting the actual impact of an infestation at a property.
 The assessment process is still easy for valuers and surveyors to apply when Japanese knotweed is seen during site inspections, and it gives a straightforward categorisation of infestations.

-This retains simplicity, which is essential for the residential property market, so the actions needed to make an affected property mortgageable will still be clear to all parties.
-The guidance has stimulated great interest since its launch, including in the media, and to date has had over 2,000 unique downloads from the RICS website.
+This retains simplicity – which is essential for the residential property market – so the actions needed to make an affected property mortgageable will still be clear to all parties.
+The guidance has stimulated great interest since its publication, including in the media, and to date has had more than 2,000 unique downloads from the RICS website.

 So what does the guidance mean for the residential practitioner?
 Whenever Japanese knotweed is seen within the boundaries of a property, it should be categorised at one of three levels.